-Independent Reading, Term 1, Flash Fiction
+Independent Reading: Flash Fiction

 You have a minimum of four (4) flash fiction stories to find and read on your own.
 You CANNOT use the same four (4) we're doing as a class.
 You also need to use crafted flash fiction - this is a genre in and of itself - it's different than fables or fairy tales or nursery rhymes or myths or legends or children's stories.
 So you cannot use those.
+This is a minimum.
+Read as many more as you like.

 From the anthology Sudden Flash Youth edited by Christine Perkins-Hazuka, Tom Hazuka, and Mark Budman, published by Persea Books, 2012: